-- a.
-Approve the preliminary plans and specifications for the Phase I Renovation of Gimbel and Anderson Center Core -Dock and Service Corridor Improvements at the U. T. M.D.
-Anderson Cancer Center at an estimated total project cost of \$16,500,000 - b.
-Authorize preparation of final plans and specifications - c.
-Authorize submission of the project to the Texas Higher Education Coordinating Board - d.
-Authorize the Office of Facilities Planning and Construction to advertise for bids upon completion of final review and the Executive Committee to award all contracts associated with this project within the authorized total project cost e.

-Appropriate an additional \$15,000,000 from the U. T. M.D.
+- 7. U. T. M.D.
+Anderson Cancer Center Phase I Renovation of Gimbel and Anderson Center Core Dock and Service Corridor Improvements (Project No. 703-794): Approval of Preliminary Plans and Specifications; Authorization to Prepare Final Plans and Specifications; Submission of the Project to the Coordinating Board; Advertisement for Bids and Executive Committee Award of Contracts; and Additional Appropriation Therefor. -- Upon recommendation of the Facilities Planning and Construction Committee, the Board: - a.
+Approved the preliminary plans and specifications for the Phase I Renovation of Gimbel and Anderson Center Core Dock and Service Corridor Improvements at The University of Texas M.D.
+Anderson Cancer Center at an estimated total project cost of \$16,500,000 - Authorized preparation of final plans and specifications - c.
+Authorized submission of the project to the Texas Higher Education Coordinating Board - d.
+Authorized the Office of Facilities Planning and Construction to advertise for bids upon completion of final review and the Executive Committee to award all contracts associated with this project within the authorized total project cost - e.
+Appropriated an additional \$15,000,000 from the U. T. M.D.
 Anderson Cancer Center Educational and General Funds to be provided by patient-care revenues to complete total project funding.
-Previous appropriations have been \$1,500,000 from the same source.
+Previous appropriations had been \$1,500,000 from the same source.